Classic Homemade Thousand Island Dressing

 Tips

-• Add a twist: Mix in a dash of pickle relish for extra tang.
+• Add a dash of paprika or hot sauce for extra color and spice.

 Nutrition